CDCgov/seqsender/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what feature is not working.

 **To Reproduce**
- - What databases are you submitting to?
+ - Which databases are you attempting submission to?
- - Is the error related to a specific database/metadata field, if so which?
+ - Is the error related to a specific database/metadata field?
+If so, which?
- - Steps to reproduce the behavior.
+ - Steps to reproduce the behavior:

 **Logs**
 If applicable, please attach logs to help describe your problem.